gonzafm/corgium/README.md

 Using this repo for building automations around LeetCode challenges

-Helps me keep my brain in new programing languajes
+Helps me keep my brain in new programming languages

 I may abandon them as I pinpoint my interest